Adult Enrichment

 Acrylic Painting

 Learn the various techniques of using acrylic paint.
-Explore applying glazes, impasto, and layering.
-Create your own masterpiece with a live, online instructor!
-A supply list will be emailed before class.
+Explore applying glazes, impasto and layering.
 Instructor: Pam Keller

 2:30 to 4:30 p.m.